nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## How to use this User Guide
 To navigate to the contents of your desired feature, simply click on the hyperlinks provided in the contents page above.

-The highlights and symbols used in this document are as follow:
+The highlights and symbols used in this document are as follows:

 ![information](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/information.png)